sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 {{</instance-annotation>}}

 * In the first case, there are no unevaluated properties.
-* In the second case, the nested `{ additionalProperties: true }` evaluated all the unevaluated properties.
+* In the second case, the nested `{ additionalProperties: true }` evaluated all the remaining properties.
 So there's nothing left unevaluated.

 {{<schema `Schema with 'unevaluatedProperties' and '#ref' keyword`>}}
 {